-I’m an astrophysicist interested in the way planets and stars are put together and live out their lives.
-I’m especially interested in the role played by fluid stability and rotation in these objects, and the related question of how these objects naturally pulsate.
+I’m an astrophysicist turned planetary scientist working on the ways planets are put together and live out their lives.
+I’m especially interested in the role played by fluid stability and rotation in these objects, and how to dig into these processes using these objects’ natural pulsations.
+Check out my research bites or publications!

-I started as NASA Postdoc at the Jet Propulsion Laboratory in Fall 2023.
-Before that I was a Postdoctoral Scholar in Planetary Science at Caltech GPS.
+I started as NASA Postdoc at the Jet Propulsion Laboratory in Fall 2023 and became a JPL Postdoctoral Fellow in 2025.
+Before my time at JPL, I was a Postdoctoral Scholar in Planetary Science at Caltech GPS.

 In 2019 I defended my PhD at the University of California Santa Cruz where I focused on the mysterious interiors of the gas giants in our own solar system, Jupiter and Saturn.
 I build computer simulations of the structure and evolution of these bodies to help interpret the wealth of observations made as part of campaigns like NASA’s Cassini and Juno missions.